joshua-zingale/remote-mcp-host/README.md

 }

 interface Message {
-    content?: Part[]
+    parts?: Part[]
     error?: string
     role: Role
 }

+interface ToolId {
+    name: string
+    serverName: string
+}

 interface GenerationRequest {
-    availableTools?: string[] // If specified, limits the tools that can be used
+    availableTools?: ToolId[] // If specified, limits the tools that can be used
     messages: Message[]
 }